AdaCore/spark2014/lrm/source/subprograms.rst

 Global items are presented in Global aspects (see :ref:`global-aspects`).

 An *entire object* is an object which is not a subcomponent of a larger containing object.
+More specifically, an *entire object* is an object declared by an object_declaration (as opposed to, for example, the result object of a function call) or a formal parameter of a subprogram.
 An *entire variable* is an an entire object which is a variable.
-From the language rules of Ada it follows that formal subprogram parameters and formal generic objects are entire objects.
-A renaming declaration of an entire object is also an entire object.

 .. centered:: **Static Semantics**